 Born in 1933 his mother was Dutch and his father Tunisian.
 He grew up in the Medina in Tunis, the capital of Tunisia, North Africa.
-For those that don't know what the Medina is, it is the heartbeat of the city, where all the aristocracy resides.
+For those that don't know what the Medina is, it is the heartbeat of the city, where all the aristocracy resides and where cultural activities were in abundance.
 It is a walled city within a city, with narrow streets as arteries and huge colourful studded doors, which break up the continuity of the whitewashed wall.
 The Medina has it's own language, it own specific architecture.
 The Medina is the untouchable heart of North Africa.
 The reason Belkhodja chooses to focus his work on the importance of the Medina is that it is the heart of life.
 It is beyond the control of modern dictatorship.
 So his work is about the spiritual heartland of the World.
-The significance of the Medina in Belkhodja's work is constant.
+The significance of the Medina in Belkhodja's work is constant as he saw the obvious change in the Medina.
 For nearly forty years he focused his whole artistic life around the idea of the Medina and his work reads like a biblical message to us all.
 His work is invincible and belongs to us all, to cage it would be a travesty of justice.
-I would like the World to stop for just 2 minutes to Honour the Life of Néjib Belkhodja | 1933 - 2007.
+He speaks about the change within society.
+The universal change of importance between commerce over culture and how the world places more respect on money rather than creativity.